All Episodes

 There's something there.

-I I can't say for sure what it is.
+I can't say for sure what it is.

-I mean, they're there doing an advanced detail, so they know the danger spots, they know what what um you know where to look and what what not to um or what to look for, rather.
+They know what to look and what not to or what to look for rather.

-It's almost like the butler situation.
+It's almost like the Butler situation.

 That never happened either.

-So I would question the entire security team because that was again a failure on their part for not recognizing any of this.
+So, I would question the entire security team because that was again a failure on their part for not recognizing any of this.

 Unfortunately, they say, you know, the police department gets blamed for everything, right?

-So when something happens, there was an accident, somebody got killed.
+So, when something happens, there was an accident, somebody got killed.

-They were on the ground, they were there.
+In this instance, they were on the ground, they were there.

-And you there is footage of someone running around up there.
+And you, there is footage of someone running around up there.

 That's that's ultimately what led them to arrest the suspect they have now.